fjwright/Run-REDUCE-0/README.md

 ### Francis Wright, March 2020

-This is the first release of a very incomplete prototype!
+This is an incomplete prototype!

 For information about how to install and run Run-REDUCE please see the [User Guide](UserGuide.md).